 Gingerbread can mean a cake, quick bread, cookie, or other dessert made with ginger, molasses, and other spices.

 There are a few reasons for this traditional method -- first, the hot water helps to loosen up the molasses, making the cake easier to mix.
-Also, hot water helps to provide a more tender, moist cake.
+Also, hot water helps to provide a more tender, moist cake by loosening gluten strands in the flour.

 It's possible your baking soda is expired, or you added too much of it.
 You may also need to add an extra ¼ teaspoon of baking soda if you use a flax egg instead of egg replacer (as I explain below).
 Also, your cake won't rise quite as much if you're using a 9x5 inch loaf pan instead of an 8½ in. x 4½ in. loaf pan.